Why is site: search useful for SEO?

 Type “site:” followed by the domain you are exploring into Google’s search box.

-Note: do not put a space between the colon and the domain and, until you are familiar with the results, I’d recommend that you leave out the www. element of any urls.
+As a rule, do not put a space between the colon and the domain and, until you are familiar with the results, I’d recommend that you leave out the www. element of any URLs.

 site:thetimes.co.uk – an estimate of all pages indexed within thetimes.co.uk root domain.